Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Results

-To determine which factors explain the deviations observed in RQ1, we incrementally extended the proportional \(P \times t\) model with parameters representing hardware and web-service variability.
-All models were fitted without intercepts to preserve the physical relationship (\(E_\mathrm{model} = P_\mathrm{avg} \times t\)).
-Table~\ref{tab:model_comparison} summarizes the progression in explanatory power.
+To determine which factors explain the deviations observed in RQ1, we incrementally extended the constant power model with parameters representing hardware and web-service variability.
+All models were fitted with intercepts in (0,0) to reflect the nature of energy usage for the formula $E = t \times P$: zero energy is used in tasks of zero seconds duration.
+Table~\ref{tab:model_comparison} summarizes the progression in explanatory power, were a (0,0) intercept is enforced by a "-1" in the formula and "C(criteria)" indicates the partitioning criteria for the data set before training.